CoryC3K/SimLink/README.md

 ... over the air ...
 ELRS RX on the receiving car/boat/plane. $9.99 each and a serial adapter.

-Requires: python 3, pyserial, and hidapi.
+Requires: python 3, pyserial, and hidapi (both python hid and the separate hidapi, "apt install libhidapi-hidraw0 libhidapi-dev" will do both)

 Requires: ExpressLRS Configurator.
 One time to setup the TX by checking the "is TX" box.